Qld, ACT scale back COVID contact tracing

 “These changes mean we’re still able to monitor places where our public health team considers there is a high risk of COVID-19 transmission.”

-However, businesses will still be encouraged to display the codes for Canberrans who want to record where they check-in during the pandemic.
+However, they will still be encouraged to display the codes for Canberrans who wanted to record check-ins.

 “The app is currently being updated to enable automatic notification of users if they have been at a higher risk setting during a COVID-19 exposure,” Ms Stephen-Smith said.